paepcke/json_to_relation/scripts/README.txt

 values of the field with key 'username.'
 The script can be used alone, but is mostly used by makeScreenNameToAnonTable.sh.

+The cronRefreshModuleStore.sh script is a Stanford-specific utility that retrieves the latest copy of the modulestore to localhost so that it can be used in the transform process to dereference video and problem hashes to human-readable form.

+The cronRefreshGrades.sh script is a Stanford-specific utility that retrieves selected columns from table certificates_generatedcertificate in the edxprod database on S3.
+This table holds grades computed for the purpose of certificate granting.
+These are not the grades that result from the LMS computing grades including policies, like 'drop the worst assignment.'
+This script will likely switch to pulling those grades when they become available.

 Script createEmptyEdxDbs.sh is dangerous!
 After requesting confirmation, the script deletes all content from databases Edx and EdxPrivate.
 Do use this script, rather than manually dropping and re-creating these two databases.
 Reason: the script also defines stored procedures and functions needed for db administration.

 # ------------ Private Scripts ---------------